-In this brief article we will examine the Multidimensional Chart of Accounts.
-Don’t forget to download the Free Top 10 Tips for Organizing your Chart of Accounts Document at the end of this article.
+In this brief article, we will examine the Multidimensional Chart-of-Accounts.
+Don’t forget to download the free Top 10 Tips for Organizing your Chart-of-Accounts Document at the end of this article.

-COA Definition & Meaning
+Chart-of-Accounts Definition & Meaning

 A multidimensional Chart-Of-Accounts (COA) is an account numbering system that has multiple segments (aka dimensions).
 It is typically used by larger organizations.
 These organizations need to track their assets, liabilities, equity, revenue, and expense transactions from more than one identifier within the general ledger.
 They are also, of course, running an ERP that supports this enhanced structure such as Microsoft Dynamics®, Epicor, SAGE, or others.